TristanCantatGaudin/rainbowprint/README.md

 **Btw:** If you modify the `.py` files, all you need to re-run is `make html`.

-**Publishing the documentation:** it is common to not have a `docs` directory on the main branch, and to upload the HTML pages to a separate branch of the repo, which doesn't contain any of the code.
-GitHub allows you to enable GitHub Pages for that one branch (if you create a branch name `gh-pages` it is even enabled by default), so in the present case (if we activated GitHub Pages for a branch of this repo) the documentation would be accessible at https://tristancantatgaudin.github.io/rainbowprint
+**Publishing the documentation:** it is common to not have a `docs` directory on the main branch, and to instead upload the HTML pages to a separate branch of the repo, which doesn't contain any of the code.
+GitHub allows you to enable GitHub Pages for that one branch (if you create a branch name `gh-pages` it is even enabled by default), so in the present case (if we activated GitHub Pages for a branch of this repo) the documentation is accessible at https://tristancantatgaudin.github.io/rainbowprint

 **Tip 1:** on GitHub pages the directories starting with an underscore are sometimes ignored when rendering HTML pages, but Sphinx outputs directories with underscores.
 Add an empty file named `docs/.nojekyll` to your doc to solve this.